kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_packing_lists.md

 - **Category**: The category to group this item by, defaults to "Other"
 - **Weight**: The weight of 1 item in your desired units.
 Trail Sense will scale this by the amount of packed items to determine the total weight.

-When finished, click the check button in the bottom right corner to save the item.
+When finished, click the check button in the bottom-right corner to save the item.

 ## Editing Items

 With a packing list open, click the item you want to edit.
 This will bring you to the same form described in the 'Adding Items' section.

-When finished, click the check button in the bottom right corner to save the item.
+When finished, click the check button in the bottom-right corner to save the item.

 ## Marking Items as Packed
 If you've packed an item, you can either edit it or click the checkbox next to it to mark it as packed.
 This will set the packed amount to the desired amount and update the weight (if applicable).